kaisubr/Paladins-Neural-Network__inferencer/README.md

 ![alt text](/someshots/mAP.PNG "")

 Inference graphs were saved from EnemyDetection/inference_graph/saved_model OR frozen_inference_graph.pb if that's available.
+For the ssdlite network, it was saved through Tensorflow toco `tflite_convert` (alternatively you can use `bazel`).

 ### What did the results look like?
 #### Single frame inputs